 - Make sure the needle does not leak and is sealed.

-- Carefully clean the needle to prevent infection and the blood clot formation, which may cause mechanical damage to brain tissue.
+- Carefully clean the needle to prevent infection and blood clot formation, which may cause mechanical damage to brain tissue.

 - Keep the head of the animal up in the stereotaxic frame to avoid suffocation.